Boreal Winter Survival Instructor Course

 Outdoor Leadership & Guide Training.
 The soft skills are what make or break a trip.
 Learn the skills of group dynamics, decision making, risk management and more.
 More important that the individual skills, learn to think and act like a leader by modeling after professional guides who have led hundreds of trips, both summer and winter.

 Crafting.
 Where our hands meet the natural world.
 Learn to make useful items from forest materials.
-Expect to be busy with your hands every day on the BSE.
+Expect to be busy with your hands every day on the course.
 Occasionally we cross paths with people who will refer to this as “arts and crafts”.
 It’s much more than that.
 It’s building what you need from natural materials.
 It’s what changes you from being a mindless consumer to being an enlightened producer.
 Nothing makes you more self-reliant than doing and making it yourself.

 Winter Expedition Skills.
 Learn to be an expert on snowshoes, make a quick snowshoe binding, load toboggans, tie essential knots, read the ice, use an ice chisel, set up canvas tents and trail wood stoves, cook over an open fire, and much more.
 As with all of our programs, the sum of the entire experience is much greater than combining the individual parts.
 You will learn a lot of individual skills, but when they’re combined and become part of the experience, the result is more powerful.